There are many reasons why you might want to invest. Equally, there are many ways to do it.

 Risk in terms of investments is ranked in four levels.

-Your financial adviser can get you started on the road to investing and point you in the direction of suitable portfolio managers.
+A financial adviser can get you started on the road to investing and help you build the best investment strategy for your circumstances and goals.